digitalrebar/doc/development/dev_env/kvm-slaves.rst

 Shutdown
 ~~~~~~~~

-If you kill the pid of the kvm-slave, it will exit gracefully.
+If the pid of the kvm-slave is killed, it will exit gracefully.

 Common Usage
 ~~~~~~~~~~~~

-Most of our kvm-slave usage looks like:
+Most kvm-slave usage looks like:

 -  Create 3: ``for j in 1 2 3; do tools/kvm-slave & done``
 -  Destroy 3: ``for j in 1 2 3; do kill %$j ; done``